 Tizol is best known as a member of the Duke Ellington Orchestra however he was also a consummate musician, sight reader, composer, arranger, and transcriber.
-In addition, he was the first significant musician to use the valve trombone in a jazz setting, thus revolutionizing the instrument and adding a new dimension to Ellington’s sound.
+Also, he was the first significant musician to use the valve trombone in a jazz setting, thus revolutionizing the instrument and adding a new dimension to Ellington’s sound.
 Tizol is also responsible for incorporating Latin influences into Ellington’s repertoire with compositions such as “Moonlight Fiesta”, “Jubilesta”, “Caravan” and “Perdido” among others.
-As a senior and highly respected member of the Ellington orchestra, Tizol was also responsible for rehearsing and integrating new musicians into the band.
+As a senior and highly respected member of the Ellington orchestra, he was also responsible for rehearsing and integrating new musicians into the band.

 In the autobiography, Music is My Mistress (Da Capo Press, 1976) Ellington describes Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”

-As our conversation came to a close I asked Serrano if he was aware of the following excerpt from Ned Sublette’s book, “Cuba and Its Music – From the First Drums to the Mambo” (Chicago Review Press, 2004).
+As the conversation came to a close I asked Serrano if he knew the following excerpt from Ned Sublette’s book, “Cuba and Its Music – From the First Drums to the Mambo” (Chicago Review Press, 2004).
 “As soon as Puerto Ricans were Americans, they were helping transform its music.
 From 1917 on, there is no African American music in New York in which Puerto Ricans don’t figure.
 They have been a natural part of jazz in New York since before cats were taking improvised solos, and as the Latin Jazz hybrid developed, they provided critical links between the African American and Cuban styles, because they were the ones who understood them both; and made them their own, in their own way.
 The unique bicultural sophistication of the Puerto Rican is a deep topic – for another book – but it can’t be left unmentioned in talking about the development of music in New York.”

-For more on Juan Tizol’s life and music I highly recommend “Juan Tizol – His Caravan through Life and American Culture.”
-Basilio Serrano is currently working on a follow-up to Puerto Rican Musicians of the Harlem Renaissance.
+For more on Juan Tizol’s life and music I highly recommend Juan Tizol – His Caravan Through Life and American Culture.
+Serrano is currently working on a follow-up to Puerto Rican Musicians of the Harlem Renaissance.

 Basilio Serrano holds a Ph.D. in Educational Administration and Supervision, a Master of Science in Bilingual Education and a Bachelor of Science in Elementary Education.
-He is currently a Professor of Teacher Education at the State University of New York College at Old Westbury.
+He is a Professor of Teacher Education at the State University of New York College at Old Westbury.
 He has written for numerous publications, such as the Centro Journal for Puerto Rican Studies, Latin Beat Magazine, La Revista Puertorriqueña de Música and Great Lives from History: Latinos, among others.